Tinram/Mixem/README.md

 # Mixem

-####  RGB - HSV colour mixer.
+####  RGB and HSV colour mixer.

 ## Background

-I usually find it easier to create a custom colour with HSV, and use RGB for reference.
+Usually, I find it easier to create a custom colour with HSV, and use RGB for reference.

 To do this, I wanted a simple and minimal browser tool, with no dependencies.